VictorFrWu/bybit.net.api/README.md

 await websocket.ConnectAsync(new string[] { "order" }, CancellationToken.None);
 ```

 ## Contact
-For support, join our DotNet Bybit API community on DotNetBybitAPI Telegram.
+For support, join our Bybit API community on [Telegram](https://t.me/Bybitapi).

 ## Contributors
 List of other contributors